Crohn's anal disease background

 Anal Abscess

-A lesion with localized pus in the soft tissue space around the anus or rectum.
-It is more frequent than in the general population and carries a very high risk of progression to anal fistula.
+A lesion where pus is locally filled in the soft tissue space around the anus or rectum.
+It is more frequent than in the general population and carries a very high risk of progressing to an anal fistula.

-• Severe perianal pain (worsened when sitting or defecating) and tenderness
+• Severe perianal pain (worsening when sitting or defecating) and tenderness

-• Local swelling, redness, fever, and difficulty defecating
+• Local swelling, redness, warmth, and difficulty defecating

-• Systemic fever, chills, fatigue, and elevated inflammatory markers
+• Systemic fever, chills, fatigue, and elevated inflammation markers

 • Immediate drainage is recommended.

-It is common for incisions not to heal for months to years after Crohn's disease fistula surgery.
+It is common for surgical incisions for Crohn's fistulas to fail to heal for months or even years.

 Therapeutic Approaches

-• The use of biological agents such as Infliximab (Remicade, Remsima, etc.) (anti-TNFα) is strongly recommended for induction and maintenance treatment.
+• The use of biological agents such as Infliximab (Remicade, Remsima, etc.) (anti-TNFα) is strongly recommended for induction and maintenance therapy.

-• Combined use of antibiotics (metronidazole, ciprofloxacin, etc.) is sometimes recommended, but the effect is limited.
-Although most commonly used, there is little evidence for efficacy.
+• Combination with antibiotics (Metronidazole, ciprofloxacin, etc.) is sometimes recommended, but efficacy is limited.
+Despite being commonly used, there is little evidence of its efficacy.

 • If an abscess is present, surgical drainage is necessary.

-• Seton placement: Long-term maintenance of a seton string for drainage is recommended.
-It prevents early closure of the fistula and prevents recurrence, but this method itself is not a fundamental treatment for fistula.
+• Seton placement: Long-term maintenance with a seton string for drainage is recommended.
+While it prevents early closure of the fistula and prevents recurrence, this method itself is not a fundamental treatment for fistula.

-• Fistulotomy: A procedure to open the fistula tract, which can be chosen when sphincter involvement is less, but there is a risk of incontinence after surgery.
+• Fistulotomy: A procedure that opens the fistula tract, which can be selected when sphincter involvement is low, but there is a risk of incontinence after surgery.

-Problems with Crohn's disease fistula surgery: The recurrence rate is high, surgery is not easy in cases of complex fistula, and the risk of infection is high.
-Complications during recovery (delayed wound healing after surgery), risk of fecal incontinence, etc. occur.
-In particular, in the case of Crohn's fistula, fissure, and abscess, it is a very common and serious problem that the incision 'does not heal' for months to years after removing inflammation with surgical methods.
+Problems with Crohn's fistula surgery: High recurrence rate, complex fistulas are difficult to treat surgically, and there is a high risk of infection.
+Complications (delayed wound healing after surgery) and the risk of fecal incontinence occur during recovery.
+In particular, for Crohn's fistula, fissures, and abscesses, it is very common and a serious problem that the incision 'does not heal' for months to years after removing the inflammation via surgery.

-Depending on the size of the abscess and the condition of the fistula, surgical procedures may be required.
-However, it is common for wounds to remain unhealed for years after abscess incision or seton placement for fistula, and in such cases, symptoms can be improved through herbal acupuncture treatment 1-2 times a week.
+Depending on the size of the abscess and the state of the fistula, surgical procedures may be necessary.
+However, it is common to enter a stagnant phase after abscess incision or seton placement where the wound does not heal for years.
+In such cases, herbal acupuncture 1-2 times a week can improve the symptoms.

-Made by refining herbal medicine, it contains no chemical drug ingredients and is a great help in recovering stalled wounds and eliminating inflammation.
+Made by refining herbal medicine, it contains no chemical substances and is highly helpful in recovering stagnant wounds and eliminating inflammation.

-It is especially helpful when surgical procedures have already been performed in Western medicine for fistula, fissure, abscess, etc., but they have not recovered.
-We help the body itself overcome inflammation and heal the wound.
+It is especially helpful in cases where surgical procedures have already been performed for fistula, fissure, or abscess but recovery has not occurred.
+We help our body overcome inflammation and heal the wound on its own.

-• For fissure, abscess, and unhealed wounds, we aim for recovery within 3~6 months.
+• For fissures, abscesses, and wounds that do not heal, we aim for recovery within 3-6 months.

-• If the fistula is deep or complex, and depending on the patient's condition and lifestyle, a treatment period of 1 year or more may be required.
+• If the fistula is deep or complex, or depending on the patient's condition and lifestyle, a treatment period of 1 year or longer may be required.

 Non-Surgical Care